Note on didactics

 Finally, some core subject matter, such as statistics and research design, is learned through a combination of online or media-based learning and individual tutorial instruction from a faculty member.

-The following block diagram illustrates the organization of didactics over a four-year period.
-Courses described below are given on Wednesdays between 8am and 2pm unless designated as “rotation-based,” in which case they are scheduled at the clinical site in accordance with the schedule of activities there, or as “self-study/tutorial,” in which instance tutorial sessions are arranged individually.
+The following block diagram illustrates the organization of didactics over a four-year period, subject to change.
+Courses described below are given on Wednesdays between 8am and 5pm unless designated as “rotation-based,” in which case they are scheduled at the clinical site in accordance with the schedule of activities there, or as “self-study/tutorial,” in which instance tutorial sessions are arranged individually.